-While both the Australian survey and USA 2000 survey saw the impact of capital flows in and out of the property markets as the top priority specific property research topic, the remaining topics in either list generally did not correspond.
-The main difference between these two surveys was the higher priority given to LPT research (priority 2 and 3) in Australia, compared to the lower priority given to REITs research in the USA
+While both the Australian survey and USA 2000 survey saw "impact of capital flows in and out of the property markets" as the top priority specific property research topic, the remaining topics in either list did not correspond.
+The main difference between these two surveys was the higher priority given to LPT research (priority 2 and 3) in

-(priority 22 and 23).
-This is largely attributable to the significant amount of research available on REITs in both the academic and professional journals in the USA, compared to the much less widely available research on LPTs in Australia.
+Australia, compared to the lower priority given to REITs research in the USA (priority 22 and 23).
 This mismatch is more fully reflected in the low correlation between these two surveyed groups (rank correlation = 0.12).
 Equivalent results to compare with the USA 1992 survey are not available, as specific property research topics were not directly assessed in Ziering and Worzala (1997).